Myofascial Pain Syndrome and Fibromyalgia: Yes, There Is a Difference!

 • Trigger point injections.
 A numbing agent or steroids may be injected into a trigger point to help relieve pain.
 For some, dry needling may help to break up muscle tension.
 This is when a needle is inserted into the trigger point, as well as several paces around it.
 Acupuncture has also been helpful for some that have myofascial pain syndrome.

-You May Also Like:Seeing a Fibromyalgia Specialist
+You May Also Like:Perfect Your Fibromyalgia Oral Health Plan

 Related Search Topics (Ads):